Try this!!: If you want theoretically accurate info, ask AI to ignore forums like DPReview or camera review sites repeating commercial slogans.

 • the exposure formula and the 4 variables we manage in the digital imaging process.

-• the role of the TruePic image processor and managing the digital imaging process.
+• the role of the TruePic image processor and finalizing the digital imaging process.

-• the link between the image processor, the exposure calculation, and Workspace.
+• the link between the image processor, the exposure controller, and Workspace.

 The question photographers fail to ask is, what causes noise, and how do we manage it?
-The answer is the photons-to-electrons graph.
-As the bucket-filling-with-water example has been used to promote the "size and capture" theory, it failed to explain critical aspects like image noise, sensor saturation, and SNR.
-Duade Paton added the role of "Light Values" in managing the exposure mix, noise (SNR), and ISO amplification.
-My suggestion is to add the following to his bucket presentation:
+The answer is to familiarize yourself with the graph below.
+While the "water bucket" example worked for the "size and capture" theory, it couldn't explain technical aspects like image noise, sensor saturation, and SNR.
+Duade Paton added the role of "Light Values" in managing the exposure mix, image noise (SNR), and ISO amplification.
+My suggestion is to add the following to his presentation:

 • A layer of sand at the bottom of the bucket to represent the sensor's noise floor.